exurd/WiiShopliftingChannel/README.md

 ## Running

-Open the Homebrew Launcher of your choice and select the `WiiShopliftingChannel` tile.
+Open the Homebrew Launcher of your choice and select the `WiiLikeToParty` tile.
 You will be greeted with some warnings.
 Press A once you have read them.

 A list of games will appear.
 Using the D-Pad, you can move the cursor up and down.
 Skip pages with left and right.
 Select where you want to install the title (SD card or NAND) with 1.